*This is a more theological post that won’t interest some.*

 Maybe its approach and suggestions will surprise you: prioritize hope, deescalate the rhetoric, walk in humility, remember previous missteps, listen to the culture.
 Yes, give it a read, and maybe your opinion will soften at least some?

 One problem, that happens with many or all theological systems, is that what plays out among the everyday people can end up a bit different than what the theology actually teaches.
-Arminianism can end up looking like Pelagianism.
-Calvinism like fatalism.
-Dispensationalism can turn into crazed obsession with end times and Israel, and be more about fear than hope.
+Arminianism can end up looking like Pelagianism or Calvinism like fatalism.
+Dispensationalism can turn into crazed obsession with the end times and Israel, and be more about fear than hope.
 As the article mentions, even Chafer (founder of DTS) was concerned that teaching about the end times could overshadow more important things – like the Gospel.
 Unfortunately, this did seem to eventually happen.

 Yet, more recent dispensationalism has tried to correct some of the past weaknesses and deficiencies.